April 1, 2020 – Schedule

 This session will look at risk factors that contribute to the development of mood and anxiety disorders and identify strategies for detecting them in late life.
 Evidence-based interventions for treating these disorders will be discussed.

 Licensed Clinical Psychologist, Rose City Geropsychology, LLC, Portland, OR.Bio

 4. Taking Bold Steps to End Elder Abuse

 Financial exploitation is the most prevalent form of elder abuse.
 As health professionals who work in the field of aging, or provide direct care to older adults, you are in an ideal position to identify the signs of elder financial abuse.

 Director of Consumer Outreach and Education, Oregon Department of Justice, Office of the Attorney General, Portland, OR.Bio

 5. Mindful Yoga for Chronic Pain: Modern Applications of Ancient Wisdom for Re-training the Nervous System

-This presentation will identify the relation between chronic pain and the nervous system; learn the utility of Mindful Yoga practices for re-training the nervous system and experience fundamental therapeutic tools from this evidence-based program.
+This presentation will identify the relation between chronic pain and the nervous system and demonstrate the utility of Mindful Yoga practices for re-training the nervous system.
+We will also practice the fundamental therapeutic tools from this evidence-based program.